cs4110/2016fa-web/src/syllabus.md

 Final grades will be assigned with these proportions:

-* Homework: 50%
+* Problem sets: 50%
 * Midterm exam: 20%
 * Final exam: 30%

 ## Problem Sets

-Problem sets are due once every two weeks, at 11:59 PM on TK
+Problem sets are due periodically at 11:59 PM.

-TK

 ### Timeliness